 A Soft Coated Wheaten Terrier may not be right for you.

-- Providing enough exercise and mental stimulation.
-Soft-Coated Wheaten Terrier Terriers are active go-getters.
-They MUST have regular opportunities to vent their energy and to use their busy minds to do interesting things.
+- Providing regular exercise and mental stimulation.
+Soft Coated Wheaten Terriers are active go-getters.
+They require regular opportunities to vent their energy and do interesting things.
+Otherwise you will end up with a frustrated, bored Wheaten.
+Frustrated, bored Wheaten can make a shambles of your house and yard.

 - Bounciness.
 Soft-Coated Wheaten Terriers romp and jump with great vigor, and things can go flying, including people.
 If you have small children, or if you or anyone who lives with you is elderly or infirm, I do not recommend Soft-Coated Wheatens.

 - Separation anxiety.
-More than most other breeds, Soft Coated Wheaten Terriers need a great deal of companionship and do not like being left alone for more than a few hours.
+Soft Coated Wheaten Terriers need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing and barking.
-If you work all day, this is not the breed for you.
+If you're gone much during the day, this is not the breed for you.

 - Animal aggression.
-Soft-Coated Wheaten Terriers are less scrappy toward other dogs than many other terrier breeds, but they are still a determined force to reckon with if they decide to initiate or accept a challenge to fight.
-Many terriers have strong instincts to chase and seize small fleeing creatures.
-This can make for conflict if you own a cat.
-It may be much worse than that if you own a pet rabbit or hamster!
+Soft-Coated Wheaten Terriers are less scrappy toward other dogs than many other terrier breeds.
+But they are still a determined force to reckon with if they decide to initiate or accept a challenge to fight.
+Toward cats and other small running creatures, many Wheatens have chasing instincts.
+Some individuals go beyond chasing and will persistently hunt small creatures that run.

 - Barking.
-Terriers are often too quick to sound the alarm at every new sight and sound.
+Like all terriers, Soft Coated Wheatens are often too quick to sound the alarm at every new sight and sound.
 You have to be equally quick to stop them.
-If you work all day and have close neighbors, terriers are not the best choice for you.
-For the same reason, terriers should NEVER be left outside in your yard, unsupervised.